Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 1. Are all nodes working?

    Check that the Alluxio cluster is healthy.
-You can check the web user interface at `http://<master hostname>:19999` to see if the masters is reachable from a browser.
+You can check the web user interface at `http://<master hostname>:19999` to see if the master is reachable from a browser.
    Similarly, workers can be reached by clicking on the "workers" tab of the Alluxio master UI or by navigating to `http://<worker hostname>:30000/` Alternatively, run `bin/alluxio fsadmin report` to collect similar information from the console.